redhat-na-ssa/demo-triton-yolo/README.md

-# Customize Nvidia Triton for OpenShift Source to Image (s2i) builds
+# Nvidia Triton for OpenShift Source to Image (s2i)

+This repo shows how to customize a 3rd-party image (Triton) for use in OpenShift with Source Builds

-## Builder Images
+## Why Builder Images?

 Benefits of Source to Image / Builder Images: